serverless/components/README.md

 <br/>

+**Note:**  This branch features a large update to Serverless Components, which include cloud deployments and the Serverless Registry.
+All docs and templates have been updated.
+You can read more about these changes here.

 **Serverless Components** are simple abstractions that enable developers to deploy serverless applications and use-cases easily, via the **[Serverless Framework](https://github.com/serverless/serverless)**

 * - [x] **Easy** - Deploy low-level infra, or higher-order serverless applications, easily.